paulshryock/PaulShryock/README.md

 ### Hi 👋

-I'm a web developer with a design background serving enterprise clients, agencies, and startups since 2009.
-I work as a WordPress Engineer on the Digital Product Development team at [the NBA][nba].
+I'm a WordPress Engineer on the Digital Product Development team at [the NBA][nba].
 I'm also a part-time Web Developer at [Palantir][palantir].
+I've served enterprise clients, agencies, and startups since 2009.

 In my free time:

 - 💻 I’m working on [New Project Starter Kit][npsk] and [my new website][pshry.com]
 - 🌱 I’m learning React
-- 💪 I can Squat 240 lb, Bench 190 lb, and Deadlift 325 lb
+- 💪 I can Squat 255 lb, Bench 190 lb, and Deadlift 325 lb
 - 🎸 I enjoy playing guitar, reading, bike riding, and painting
 - 📫 Reach me [@paul_shryock on Twitter][twitter]